6 Common Air Conditioner Smells Answered and How to Fix the Issue

 • Home air conditioner smells sweet

-These sweet, chemical smells are often a hint that your air conditioner is experiencing a refrigerant leak.
-Your system needs this gas to shift heat through copper coils, which can wear out as time goes on.
+These sweet, chemical scents are frequently a hint that your air conditioner is experiencing a refrigerant leak.
+Your system relies on this gas to move heat through copper coils, which can crack as time passes.

-In addition to the strange smell, here are four other hints that you have a refrigerant leak.
+Aside from the odd smell, here are four other hints that you are dealing with a refrigerant leak.

 1. Bubbling or hissing sounds when your air conditioner is on.